The Department of Labor (DOL) recently brought two actions related to breach of fiduciary duty.

 On Wednesday, the U.S. District Court for the District of Idaho granted the DOL’s motion for preliminary injunction against Matthew D. Hutcheson and Hutcheson Walker Advisors LLC.
 The court found that the department had “demonstrated the type of immediate and irreparable injury necessitating entry of a preliminary injunction.”

 On May 15, the department filed a complaint in the same court against Hutcheson and others alleging that Hutcheson had violated the Employee Retirement Income Security Act.
 The complaint alleged that, toward the end of 2010, Hutcheson used more than $3.2 million in retirement plan savings of workers from multiple employers for his own personal benefit and in an attempt to purchase an interest in the Tamarack Resort, a failed ski and golf resort in Idaho.
+According to DOL, Hutcheson’s alleged misconduct has left the affected retirement plans without sufficient funds to pay participants all the benefits owed to them.
+Hutcheson also faces a separate criminal indictment, filed by the U.S. Department of Justice in the same court on April 10, in connection with the same transaction and others.

 Concurrent with its civil complaint, the department says it filed a motion for a temporary restraining order and preliminary injunction, seeking removal of Hutcheson and Hutcheson Walker Advisors as fiduciaries of the Retirement Security Plan and Trust, formerly known as the Pension Liquidity Plan and Trust.